New HDB Flat Classifications and Rules - Standard, Plus, Prime

 At the same time, the resale conditions attached to these flats will moderate their prices to help maintain a better social mix in the longer term.
 However, this raises the question of whether HDB flats can be a viable long-term asset where their potential price growth could be curtailed.

-Wrapping Up - Pros and Cons of Standard, Plus, and Prime HDB Flats
+Summary: Pros and Cons of Standard, Plus, and Prime HDB Flats

 Each type of HDB flat caters to different needs and budgets.
 Standard flats are best for budget-conscious buyers and those needing housing urgently.
 Plus flats offer a mid-range option with better amenities, while Prime flats provide premium living in central locations with easy access to abundant amenities.

 Understanding these distinctions can help buyers make informed decisions based on their needs and financial situation.
-Below is a quick overview of the pros and cons of the different flat types.

 Standard HDB Flat